If you’re hungry for adventure and outstanding natural beauty, you might be thinking of discovering Po Toi Island, Hong

 From the village, there are a few restaurants where fresh seafood and seaweed take center stage on the menu.

 Some remaining villagers can be seen outside their homes selling seaweed and cutting up dried fish, a tradition that has lasted over 3 millennia.

-The rest of the houses have succumbed to the environment and remain a derelict ruin.
+The rest of the houses have succumbed to the environment and remain a derelict ruins.
 The most famous one of all is Mo’s Mansion.
 Mo was once a simple merchant who made his fortune selling bean curd sheets over a hundred years ago.

 While Po Toi Island is now short of residents and buildings alike, it still celebrates the Tin Hau Festival every year.

 Getting to Po Toi Island is quite simple, but it does involve some forward-planning due to the limited number of ferries that travel there.

-There are two points on Hong Kong Island that offer ferries to Po Toi – Aberdeen and Stanley.
+There are two points on Hong Kong Island that offer ferries to Po Toi: